matt-t-johnson/Dev-Ops/certificates/README.md

+# Notes and examples using the command line rather than scripts

-Create a Certificate Authority (CA)
+## Create a Certificate Authority (CA)
 1. Create a private key
 	openssl genrsa -out ca.key 4096